 Devil's Doorknob and El Diablo 140.6 mile winners will have special belt buckles commemorating the completion of the toughest foot race around.

-Do not get caught littering on the trail.
-If you do…you are automatically DISQUALIFIED from the event.
-Period.
+Stuff: Do not get caught littering on the trail.
+If you do…you are automatically DISQUALIFIED from the event… Period.

 Do not argue with event staff!
-If they feel that you are unable to finish the event due to your physical condition, your pace per mile, you will have your bib removed and you will be pulled from the course.
-IF you choose to continue, you will be banned from ALL Eagle Endurance, LLC events..
+If they feel that you are unable to finish the event due to your mental/physical condition or your average lap time, you will have your bib removed and you will be pulled from the course.
+IF you choose to continue, you will be banned from ALL Eagle Endurance, LLC events.

 The Trail and Use of the FMNF